Convention Schedule

 Sensory Foundations- Implications for Behavior, Communication and Life Skills (Part 1) - By Wendy Atkinson

+This session will be presented in two parts.
 Many factors can cause behaviors and delays in developmental skills, and sensory is a primary one that is often unknown or misunderstood.
 Eight sensory systems can affect a client’s behavior and skill development.
 A clear perspective of these sensory issues can help us to not only understand a behavioral response, but also help to reduce the frequency and intensity of these behaviors.

 This course will expose learners to the eight sensory systems, and how high and low thresholds in each area can affect a client’s response and can contribute to habitual and even estructive behaviors.
 It will also help learners to have a better compassion and understanding from the perceptive of the client, and can assist them in assessing the environment, and understanding how to provide tools that may help to de-escalate the behavior, or even eliminate it with the right level of proactive tools and strategies.
 Additionally, you will see how learning is difficult, and skills become delayed with sensory processing issues taking the forefront in the brain and decreasing ability to be at a calm-alert state to learn new skills.